2010 CIT Graduates

 The Memphis Police Department joined in partnership with the Memphis Chapter of the National Alliance on Mental Illness (NAMI), mental health providers, and two local universities (the University of Memphis and the University of Tennessee) in organizing, training, and implementing a specialized unit.
 This unique and creative alliance was established for the purpose of developing a more intelligent, understandable, and safe approach to mental health crises.
 This community effort was the genesis of the Memphis Police Department's Crisis Intervention Team.
 CIT provides a foundation to help promote community and statewide solutions to assist individuals with a mental illness and the CIT model reduces stigma and the need for additional involvement with the criminal justice system.
 The basic goals of CIT is to improve officer and resident safety as well as help individuals with mental illness receive appropriate, community-based treatment.Rappahannock Area Crisis Intervention Team

-The Rappahannock Area Crisis Intervention Team began in 2009 following a grant from the Office of Forensic Services at the Virginia Department of Behavioral Health and Developmental Services.
+The Rappahannock Area Crisis Intervention Team began in 2009 with a grant from the Office of Forensic Services at the Virginia Department of Behavioral Health and Developmental Services.
 The RACSB was one of 10 Virginia organizations to receive funds supporting jail diversion initiatives.
-The grant of $230,000 over two years supports the establishment of a local Crisis Intervention Team.
-It funds two positions, officer training, and security for a drop-off site at The Sunshine Lady House for Mental Health Wellness & Recovery.
+The two-year, $230,000 grant supported the establishment of a local Crisis Intervention Team and funded two positions, officer training, and security for a drop-off site at The Sunshine Lady House for Mental Health Wellness & Recovery.